 The Knot conducted a poll on what guests remember most from a wedding, and overwhelmingly, the guests said they remembered the food and music!
-So now the question is, should you hire a band or DJ for your wedding or event?
-There are pros and cons to hiring either a band or DJ.
+So now the question is, what are the main differences between a wedding DJ vs a band, for your wedding or event?
+There are pros and cons when you hire a band or DJ for your wedding.
 Let’s discuss those, now.

-The first thing to consider is, what type of vibe or atmosphere are you going for?
+The first thing to consider whether to hire a band or DJ is, what type of vibe or atmosphere are you going for?
 You have to consider your theme, if you have one, as well as what music genre best represents your personalities, as a couple.
 Maybe you have a Roaring 20’s theme, or a rustic, Texas country vibe.
 Whatever the vibe is, be sure your music choice reflects this.
 Decide who can best reflect your vibe, whether it’s a band or DJ.

 Music and Genre Preferences

-You also have to consider what type of music genres and preferences you may want played at your wedding or event.
+Next, you also have to consider what type of music genres and preferences you may want to be played at your wedding or event.
 Additionally, will your guests all want to hear the same music genres, too?
 Ask for a playlist of songs that the band is able to play.
 Be sure to also ask if there are songs that you can request that they play.
 If you’re opting for a DJ, be sure to ask what genres the DJs play and if your DJ is also able to get specific songs, or take requests.

 If possible, find out if you can see the band or DJ, live.
 Many bands and DJs will play public events that you can go to and hear them for yourself.
 If this isn’t possible, see if there are any videos available of any past performances.
 Also, be sure to read reviews from various websites, to see what actual clients are saying.
 Reviews within the last 3 months are definitely going to be the most important, since it will tell you how they’re performing, now.